kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 So we will bypass Kuzzle and use the Elasticsearch API directly.

-We will perform a query targeting the oldest documents based on the `createdAt` field in the Kuzzle metadata that indicates the date the document was created in milli timestamp format.
+We will perform a query targeting the oldest documents based on the `createdAt` field in the Kuzzle metadata that indicates the date the document was created in Epoch-millis format.

 Kuzzle uses a trash system to indicate that a document has been deleted and should no longer appear in search results.
 A [garbage collector](https://docs.kuzzle.io/guide/essentials/document-metadata/#garbage-collection) then periodically deletes tagged the Elasticsearch documents.
 We should therefore only take into account files that are still active, for this we will use the `active` metadata field.